 Ko Kruai, Ko Kham, and Ko Pla Tin (เกาะกรวย เกาะขาม และเกาะปลาตีน) These islands are some 600 m north of Ko Kudi.
 With coral reefs, tourists can enjoy fishing here.
 A rental boat service is available at the port in Ban Phe.

 Ko Kudi or Ko Kut (เกาะกุฎี หรือเกาะกุด) This island is east of Ko Samet, 6 km from the mainland.
 Ko Kudi totals an area of 63 rai (10 ha).
 A nice beach and coral reefs make it a nice place for a hideaway.
 Nearby islands are Ko Thai Khang Khao and Ko Tham Ruesi.
-Without accommodation, the national park office on the island offers a tent for rent at 200 baht per person/ night.
-Pitching a private tent requires paying a fee of 20 baht per person/night.
-For more information, call Tel. +66 38 653034, or Bangkok at Tel.+66 2 56 2919 and +66 2 5612921.
+Without accommodation, the national park office on the island rents tents at 200 baht per person/ night.
+You can bring your own tent for a fee of 20 baht per person/night.
+For more information, Tel. +66 38 653034, or Bangkok at Tel.+66 2 56 2919 and +66 2 5612921.
+Have a Thai friend call for you.

 Ko Thalu (เกาะทะลุ) Some 6 km east of Ko Kudi, the island is another scuba diving site among coral reefs.
 The island has an area of 69 rai (11 ha), most remains lush forest.
 While high cliffs occupy the west, white sandy beaches occupy the east and south of the island.
 Ko Thalu is a habitat of seagulls, flying fox, and turtles.

-Tourists visiting Ko Kudi, Ko Kruai, Ko Kham, Ko PlaTin, and Ko Thalu should rent a boat from Ban Phe or Ko Samet.
-They should prepare food and water, as there is neither facilities nor food supplies available on such islands.
+Tourists visiting Ko Kudi, Ko Kruai, Ko Kham, Ko PlaTin, or Ko Thalu can rent a boat from Ban Phe or Ko Samet.
+There are no shops or restaurants on these islands so BYO food and drinks.
+Take your rubbish home with you.

 Ko Samet is a laid-back island where the emphasis is less on things to do and more on enjoying the islands beaches.